viktoriabalazs/code_examples/README.md

-# Viktoria Balazs - Front-end Developer and UX Designer
+# Viktoria Balazs - Front-end Developer
 ## Code Examples
 Welcome to my GitHub account where you can see some examples of my HTML, CSS, SASS and JavaScript codes.
 ### Projects